 With its hot-ticket pairing of bubbles and crustacean-stuffed rolls, Pinchy's has spawned a few popular pop-ups over the of years.
 But, thankfully, its latest venue is sticking around for a bit longer than usual.
 Pinchy's has opened a (very permanent) snappy first-floor eatery and sun-drenched terrace perched above Bourke Street.

 The newly hatched Pinchy's Champagne and Lobster Bar comes decked out in a rainbow of candy pinks and loud neon, with 75 seats inside and room for another 60 out on the balcony.
 It's fun and playful, with pops of greenery and splashes of terrazzo, and a very suitable set-up for those balmy evenings to come.

 Here, seafood's perfect match is a bubbly one — so you'll find plenty of fizz on the drinks list.
-A hefty champagne selection sits alongside brews from Colonial Brewing Co, Stomping Ground sours, three Adelaide Hills ciders and a spread of classic and champagne-based cocktails, such as the citrusy Thorny Bitch and a slightly salty twist on a negroni.
+A hefty Champagne selection sits alongside brews from Colonial Brewing Co, Bodriggy's speccy juice and a spread of classic and champagne-based cocktails; such as the grapefruit & elderflower blush with yuzu and white grapefruit ($20).